 Only the owner of that helmet knows how many times his helmet had saved his life in battle.
 Today, although war rages on in many parts of the world, many of our “battles” are fought from inside our own bodies.

 While reading through over 600 entries for my last two giveaway contests (wherein each person had written about their own experiences in how corsets have improved their quality of life), I came to realize how many ways corsets can help their wearers – physically, mentally, and emotionally.
 It affects much more than our egos, our silhouettes and our bank accounts.
 Sometimes corsets become our therapy, our medical devices, and to some, even part of our identity.

-Click through the links below to learn more about how corsets can benefit the wearer in a myriad of ways.
+Click through the links below to learn more about corset benefits.
 To say that a corset has never caused harm to any wearer would be a lie.
 However, to claim that a corset has never benefited any wearer would be a bigger lie.
-To those who have never experienced a corset, I would never force one on you – but I at least encourage you to look past the frills, the “fetishistic” connotations and the volatile history, to what a well-made, well-fitting modern corset is able to do for its wearer.
+To those who have never experienced a corset, I would never force one on you or ask you to walk a mile in our shoes (or corsets, rather) – but I at least encourage you to look past the frills, the “fetishistic” connotations and the volatile history, to what a well-made, well-fitting modern corset is able to do for its wearer.
 You’d be hard-pressed to find another simple garment that has the potential to help–or even heal–a person in all the ways a corset can.